Iterated Block Particle Filter for High-dimensional Parameter Learning: Beating the Curse of Dimensionality: Model and analysis setups

-The state of $(X_n,Y_n,\Theta_n)$ at each time $n$ is a random field $(X_n^v,Y_n^v,\Theta_n^v)_{v\in V}$ indexed by a finite undirected graph $G=(V,E)$, where $V$ stands for vertices of the graph and $E$ stands for edges of the graph.
+The state of $(X_n,Y_n,\Theta_n)$ at each time $n$ is a random field $(X_n^v,Y_n^v,\Theta_n^v)_{v\in V}$ indexed by a finite undirected graph $G=(V,E)$, where $V$ stands for the set of vertices and $E$ stands for the set of edges.
 The graph describes the location relationship of data and the spatial degrees of freedom of the model.
 Based on the network structure, the state spaces $\mathbb{X}$, $\mathbb{Y}$, and $\mathbb{\Theta}$ can be written as the product forms

 Define the reference measure of $X_n^v$ on its state space $\mathbb{X}^v$ as $\psi^v$.
 Define the reference measure of $Y_n^v$ on its state space $\mathbb{Y}^v$ as $\phi^v$.
 Define the reference measure of $\Theta_n^v$ on its state space $\mathbb{\Theta}^v$ as $\lambda^v$.
 Similarly, based on the network structure, we have the following product-formed expressions: